All About Corrugated Cardboard

-There are different flutes types: type A through type G with type A having the thickest, widest flutes, and type G having the narrowest and smallest.
+There are different flute types: type A through type G with type A having the thickest, widest flutes, and type G having the narrowest and smallest.
 One fluted sheet glued between two linerboards is called a single wall style.
 You can add another flute and linerboard to make a double wall, a third set for a triple wall and so on.
 The additional flute could be the same flute size as the first, or a different size, depending on what is needed.
 Corrugated board can also be made with linerboard on one side only.
 It is called single face board.

 Once the structure is made, corrugated material is cut into sheets.
-These sheets will be printed on, scored, cut and glued as needed to make the desired structure.
+These sheets will be printed on, scored, cut, and glued as needed to make the desired structure.

 Corrugated cardboard has many uses.
-It is most commonly known for being made into shipping boxes.
+It is most known for being made into shipping boxes.
 However, it is also used as protective packaging, product packaging, and many foodservice items like pizza boxes, cake circles, catering boxes and drink carriers.

 WHY IT’S EFFECTIVE